Entering Monastic Life and Ordaining as a Bhikkuni in Theravada Buddhism

 A bhikkhuni is literally an almswoman or female alms mendicant.
 Bhikkhuni is the feminine form of bhikkhu.

-In Thailand and Burma, bhikkhunis are known as phra pu-ying or rahan-ma -- female monks, while in Sri Lankan and most places where Christian monasticism has had strong influence as fully ordained nuns.
+In Thailand and Burma, bhikkhunis are known as phra pu-ying or rahan-ma -- female monks, while in Sri Lankan and most places where Christian monasticism has had strong influence, they are known as fully-ordained nuns.
 In the case of bhikkhunis, this is a difference of word use only and varies from place to place as the language use has not yet been completely established in our Western context.
-Bhikkhunis have the same livelihood and all of the duties, rites and responsibilities as bhikkhus in Buddhism.
+Bhikkhunis have the same livelihood and all of the duties, rights and responsibilities as bhikkhus in Buddhism.

 The novice's full ordination begins with her request to her bhikkhuni teacher/preceptor - pavattini or a bhikkhu preceptor - upajjhaya, followed by her preceptor's proposal to the Sangha.
-The candidate also has an additional 4 supporting teachers from the Bhikkhu and Bhikkhuni Sanghas to guide her through the ordination process.
+The candidate also has an additional four supporting teachers from the Bhikkhu and Bhikkhuni Sanghas to guide her through the ordination process.
 She is accepted as a full member of the Buddhist Monastic Sangha by the Sangha itself, not by any individual, thus at least five members of both the men's and women's monastic community must be present to grant acceptance (4=Sangha, 4+1 teacher=5, 5 bhikkhus + 5 bhikkhunis = 10).
-More Sangha members may participate in the ordination as witnessing masters, however, only 10 are required, unless one is in India's heartland, the Madhyadesa, where the Buddha lived and taught.
+More Sangha members may participate in the ordination as witnessing masters, however, only 10 are required for ordinations performed in most of the world.
+The one exception is in India's heartland, the Madhyadesa, where the Buddha lived and taught.
 There at least 10 members of the Bhikkhu and Bhikkhuni Sanghas must come together = 20 (Mahasangha) to give the ordination.
 When there are no bhikkhunis available, the Vinaya allows the Bhikkhu Sangha alone to give the ordination.